 PERSONAL: Thomas Albert Prince...Wife's name is Gail...Has two children; son John (7/13/92) and daughter Shannon (7/7/96)...
 Is a 1982 graduate of Bradley-Bourbonnais High School in Bradley, IL...Also attended Kankakee (IL) Community College...
-Received the Chuck Tanner Award in spring training 2012, an award presented since 2011 to the Minor League staff member who best exemplifies Tanner's optimism, work ethic and leadership.
+Received the Chuck Tanner Award in March of 2012, an award presented since 2011 to the minor league staff member who best exemplifies Tanner's optimism, work ethic and leadership.